JazSingh/concepts-slide-template/slides.md

 * Global common subexpression
 elimination (CSE): elimination of identical expressions (evaluate to the same value);
 * Dead code elimination (DCE): finding all reachable statements and discarding everything else.
+* We can define our own optimizations, both generic optimizations and domain-specific ones.
-* Many many more optimizations possible.
+* Many other optimizations implemented

 ---